San Mateo de Otao :

 🌿 4.
 Nature, hikes and must-see viewpoints

-Trekking to Cascada Huatangoy
+Trekking to Huatangoy Waterfall

-Cascada 5 Cerros and natural pool
+5 Cerros Waterfall and natural pool

-Pozas naturales de Huantay and Amancaes
+Huantay and Amancaes natural pools

 These natural pools with crystal-clear waters are perfect for relaxation in nature.
 Accessible after short walks, they allow you to recharge away from the crowds.

-Mirador La Doncella
+La Doncella Viewpoint

 The giant sculptures: Mano Gigante, Luna Gigante, King Kong